 Preschoolers are encouraged to schedule earlier in the season, preferable September through the 1st week in October.
 The weather is warmer and we have fewer field trips scheduled early in the season.
 This gives us more time (and space) for daycares and preschools who are usually taking their first ever field trip.

 Our grounds are, for the most part, handicap accessible.
 Special Ed groups are always welcome.
 Our carousel and wagons to the pumpkin patch both accept wheelchairs.

-In 2013, we are excited about the new format of our field trips.
+We are pleased to offer our educational field trips for 2014.
 Upon arriving, wristbands will be distributed to chaperones and a scavenger hunt card attached to a laynard will be given to each student.
-We have several learning labs or stations set up around the farm – a honeybee show on our outdoor stage, corny facts, pumpkin station, and farm animals and how we care for them.
+We have four learning labs or stations set up around the farm – a honeybee show on our outdoor stage, corny facts, pumpkin station, and farm animals and how we care for them.
 Each class will take a ride to the pumpkin patch and every student will pick their own pumpkin to take back to the school.
-As students rotate at their own pace through the learning stations, they will have their scavenger hunt card marked.
+As students rotate through the learning stations, they will have their scavenger hunt card marked.
 When students have all 4 learning labs marked on their scavenger hunt, they have earned a ride on the carousel AND….. their card is validated for a free trip back to the farm with a paying adult at any time during the remainder of the season.
 For older students, if there is time, the maze will be open for them to explore.
 Please indicate on your field trip reservation form that your group wishes to conquer the maze.